 After decades of work as a priest, I was astonished that Pope Paul VI appointed me a bishop in San Francisco.
 I love my church, and every night I pray that I might die in her warm, loving arms.
 Yet I worry about my church’s future.
 Basic doctrines will not change.
 But the church may change policies and practices after doing serious study.
 So, as we await Pope Francis’ visit to America, I offer a peaceful contribution to the controversies that convulse the church today.
+American Catholics are divided, primarily, by three internal church conflicts.
+The first is over priestly celibacy.
+A celibate life is admirable for a priest who personally chooses it.
+Nevertheless, in recent years married clergy of other Christian churches have been accepted into service in the Catholic Church.
+American Catholics are also divided over the ordination of women as priests.
+This is not easy to grasp.
 The Middle Ages in 3 1/2 minutes.
 Learn Introduction to the middle ages | A beginner's guide to medieval Europe.

 The dark ages?
 So much of what the average person knows, or thinks they know, about the Middle Ages comes from film and tv.
 When I polled a group of well-educated friends on Facebook, they told me that the word “medieval” called to mind Monty Python and the Holy Grail, Blackadder, The Sword in the Stone, lusty wenches, feasting, courtly love, the plague, jousting and chain mail.

 However in order to excel in AP Euro, you’re going to need to confront the DBQ head on.
+In this article, we will go through 9 steps to score a 9 on the DBQ.
 The DBQ can be very intimidating at first.
 1. Graders tend to evaluate the essay based on a rubric and award points if you answer all the parts of the question, form a clear thesis and provide facts that support your thesis.
 2. Many examinees don’t pay much attention to it but it really helps in giving you a perspective into the time period of the document.
 3. 4.
 5. 6.
 One way to help with forming a good essay is organizing the data in chronological order.
 7. 8.
 9. Genocide in the 20th Century: Bosnia-Herzegovina 1992-95.
 In the Republic of Bosnia-Herzegovina, conflict between the three main ethnic groups, the Serbs, Croats, and Muslims, resulted in genocide committed by the Serbs against the Muslims in Bosnia.
 Bosnia is one of several small countries that emerged from the break-up of Yugoslavia, a multicultural country created after World War I by the victorious Western Allies.

 Shakespeare ("Shayla" by Blondie) Henry VIII ("Money, Money, Money" by ABBA) Martin Luther ("Manic Monday" by the Bangles) Black Death ("Hollaback Girl" by Gwen Stefani) Watch as 1000 years of European borders change (timelapse map) Teriible Tudors.
 Black Death ("Hollaback Girl" by Gwen Stefani) The French Revolution ("Bad Romance" by Lady Gaga) BBC The Day The Universe Changed 05 10.
 The Journal of Modern History.
 BBC Two - Nazis: A Warning from History, Helped into Power.
 Danton (1983) Making the History of 1989.